koykov/dlqdump/readme.md

 > (eg. some cloud with limit of file size).
 Thus, DLQ may collect limited amount of serialized data and will flush them
 > by limit reach.
 This param is mandatory.
 >
-> Similar work `FlushInterval`.
+> Similar works `FlushInterval`.
 It remembers the moment of coming the first item and by reaching `FlushInterval` time
 > flushes the data with reason "interval reached".
 That param requires for cases when items comes to DLQ rarely and
 > couldn't fill DLQ to `Capacity` limit.
 Because of `FlushInterval` the items will not stores in DLQ infinitely and will
 > flush to storage even if size will small.

-As a result, DLQ wait for coming the items and then checks what will occurs first: size of collected data will overflow `Capacity` or `FlushInterval` will reach.
+As a result, DLQ waits for incoming items and then checks what reason will occur first: size of collected data will overflow `Capacity` or `FlushInterval` will reach.

 Note, on close the DLQ, the force flush will happen, independent of both params.
 Then DLQ will close.